marksimpson82/blog/content/blog/2014-08-07-the-fundamentals-of-unit-testing-draw-attention-to-interesting-values.md

 ## Replace literals with named consts

 Let's change 500 to a named constant.
-Let’s also change the test name while we’re at it.
+Let's also change the test name while we're at it.

 ```cs
 [Test]